-Our family lawyers will discuss your matter and objectives with you in an initial consultation.
+Our experienced family lawyers will discuss your matter, the relevant legal issues, and your objectives with you in an initial consultation.
 At the conclusion of this appointment, you will be provided with an understanding of your rights, entitlements, and your pathway forward.

 We can provide you with legal representation that suits your needs.
 This includes formal representation with full involvement with your matter, or limiting our involvement to focus on a key area of your matter.